-There would be no environmental consequences of adopting the 2022 Master Plan expected to affect floodplains that exist along the reservoir boundaries and its tributaries at the Project.
+There would be no environmental consequences of adopting the 2023 Master Plan expected to affect floodplains that exist along the reservoir boundaries and its tributaries at the Project.
 No changes in flood risk management operations are anticipated.
+The operation and management of the existing project complies with EO 11988.
+Proposed land use classifications would comply with EO 11988.